Revacholi/HLS480/README.md

 ```
 This adds the component `krnl_matrix` to the same workspace as we used in exercise 1.

 This kernel implements matrix matrix multiplication for two 256x256 matrices of ints.
 In this basic version, it uses one AXI master memory interface to read and write data, and will have a latency of about 40 million clock cycles.
-What can you do make this faster, how does that affect the designs resource usage?
+What can you do to make this faster, how does that affect the designs resource usage?

 Some ideas to explore can be:
 - The number of memory interfaces.